This page lists some Best Practices that you should be aware of. They make it much easier for developers to cooperate.

 If it is not clear what your Symbol is supposed to represent, other developers may misuse it and that could make both your Rules and theirs less effective.

 While you are able to change the description of a Symbol later on, this is intended for small changes.
 Don't change the way Symbols are meant to be used when those symbols are already in use by other developers.
+Try to coordinate with others to avoid problems with redefining symbols.
+If no consensus can be reached, it may be better to create new symbol than to alter existing ones.

 It's better to have too many Tags than too few.